Kipngetich33/Rainfall-App/README.md

 ## DESCRIPTION

-This is a web application that allows users to record Rainfall in different cities in the country as well as see a display of this data in the form of chart
+This is a web application that allows users to record Rainfall in different cities as well as see a display of this data in the form of chart

 ## Set Up and Installation
 Still under construction